Open Educational Resources on GitLab

 Note that this site makes use of the W3C TDM Reservation Protocol (TDMRep) to reserve rights related to text and data mining (TDM); see the specification and that document.

-2. Current OER projects
+2. Sample OER projects

 3. Technical Background